ramesh-n/mosip-documentation/docs/MOSIP-Device-Service-Specification.md

 ## Certificates

-The MOSIP server would provide the following retrieve encryption certificate API which is white-listed to the management servers of the device provider or their partners.
+The Application server would provide the following retrieve encryption certificate API which is white-listed to the management servers of the device provider or their partners.

 ### Retrieve Encryption Certificate Request URL